Integrate Microsoft Dynamics CRM with LeadsBridge

 CustomerA party, person or company, that buys or consumes your products.

-Which segmentation concepts we support for Microsoft Dynamics CRM
+Which segmentation concepts we support for TikTok Lead Generation

-With LeadsBridge you may use these segmentation concept for Microsoft Dynamics CRM.
+With LeadsBridge you may use these segmentation concepts for Microsoft Dynamics CRM.

 Static ListA Static list is a snapshot in time, where you may add the contacts you'd like following certain criteria, when a new contact is added to the CRM database you can manually add them to the list, or if the marketing list is no longer relevant to a contact you may manually remove them. ( Learn more)